bartekk16/AirPollution.UI/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## AirPollution.API Integration

+This Angular application serves as the frontend for the AirPollution.API, responsible for uploading a CSV file containing historical weather and pollution data.
+The API, located at [AirPollution.API](https://github.com/bartekk16/AirPollution.API), handles the backend processing, including the execution of a machine learning model to predict pollution levels based on weather forecasts.